snakemake-workflows/cellranger-multi/config/README.md

 ## Workflow overview

 This workflow is a best-practice workflow for systematically running `cellranger count` on one or more samples.
+See the [10X documentation choosing a pipeline](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-choosing-a-pipeline) to see whether this is the preprocessing you need.
+If your assay setup suggests `cellranger multi`, have a look at the [standardised workflow for `cellranger multi` instead](https://snakemake.github.io/snakemake-workflow-catalog/docs/workflows/snakemake-workflows/cellranger-multi).

 The workflow is built using [snakemake](https://snakemake.readthedocs.io/en/stable/) and consists of the following steps:

 1. Link in files to a new file name that follows cellranger requirements.
 2. Create a per-sample cellranger library CSV sheet.
-3. Run cellranger count, parallelizing over samples.
+3. Run `cellranger count`, parallelizing over samples.
 4. Create a snakemake report with the Web Summaries.

 ## Running the workflow